dm94/stiletto-web/README.md

 - Walkers section: option to add, delete and edit apart from adding pagination
 - Map section: Possibility to edit the name and date of burning
 - Add transactions section and allow in the view, edit and delete transactions
+- Change the list of markers to a better one

 #### Environmental variables